buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.5 =
-* Profiles - Now allowing underscores in Nickname field for registration and @mentions
+* Profiles - Now allowing underscores in 'Nickname' field for registration and @mentions
 * Activity - Fixed small images in activity feed getting scaled up and distorted
 * Media - Fixed certain document types not always uploading into Forum replies
 * Media - Improved the formatting of media popups in Forum replies